AlexisDerumigny/BootstrapTests/README.md

 and the bootstrap-version test statistics.
 The default (and valid) method implemented in this function is the null bootstrap, together with the equivalent test statistic and Kolmogorov-Smirnov test statistic.
-Via the argument, the user can specify other bootstrap resampling schemes and test statistics.
+Via the `bootstrapOptions` argument, the user can specify other bootstrap resampling schemes and test statistics.

 ``` r
 library(BootstrapTests)